Sue and Alan's story: "This certainly demonstrates just how important first aid skills are"

 ‘‘It happened so quickly’

 Sue said, ‘‘It happened so quickly; one minute I was fine and the next I was aware that I was in great difficulty.
-All of a sudden, I coughed but I couldn’t breathe.
+All of a sudden, I couldn’t breathe.
 I rushed out of the restaurant into the bar area, in the hope that the staff at the restaurant would be able to help me.’